Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 How does running burn belly fat work

-A study published in the journal Obesity found that adults who ran 30 minutes five times a week were 21 percent less likely to gain weight than sedentary individuals.
+A study published in Obesity found that adults who ran 30 minutes five times a week were 21 percent less likely to gain weight than sedentary individuals.
 Another study published in Clinical Nutrition found that women who did 20 minutes of aerobic activity three times a week lost about 2 pounds of belly fat in 12 weeks.

-But before you get excited about hitting the pavement, know that these studies only show that running will help you lose weight.
+But before you get excited about hitting the pavement, these studies only show that running will help you lose weight.
 There’s no guarantee that you’ll burn off extra pounds, especially if you start running later in life.
 So while running is an effective tool for losing weight, you should still combine it with a balanced diet and regular exercise to achieve optimal results.

 What’s the best type of running for weight loss?